The Wizard of the Kremlin: Critical reception

 In Le Masque et la Plume on France Inter, Patricia Martin evokes "an absolutely extraordinary novel, very romantic.
 We have the impression that we are sitting on a sofa next to Putin, that we are in Putin's head through Vadim whose confession we read," while Frédéric Beigbeder says, "It's the best first novel I've read since Les Bienveillantes by Jonathan Littell."

 Writing for Les Echos, Paul Vacca sees "a frozen and burning novel at the same time. […] Driven by burning topicality, this modern and visionary book also has the timeless grace of a classic.
 Giuliano da Empoli's erudition, style and storytelling bring this raw and brutal gesture to a level of metaphysical purity."

 For Marc Lambron, the book is a "novel of subtle and boring penetration", while Guillaume Goubert of La Croix calls it "captivating" and that it is imbued with "a disturbing veracity".
 "We don't let go of this book", confirms Aurélie Marcireau of Lire.

 Garcin is full of praise for da Empoli and his novel: "Some will say that this writer is a visionary, others that he knows his subject better than anyone.
 The two qualities are not incompatible.
 Add a third, style, and there you have a great book."

 According to Antoine Nicolle, researcher in Russian studies, in a column in Le Monde, the novel halfway between fiction and political analysis conveys an exoticized and stereotyped vision of the "real Russia", and "that only a well-informed reader will be able to even distinguish between facts and fictional inventions."
+According to The Guardian, "the novel serves as a bracing refresher course on the key events of recent Russian history".